-Builder is designed to read text files of price data saved in comma-delimited format, such as price data saved from the TradeStation Data Window.
+Builder is designed to read files of price data saved in text format, such as price data saved from the TradeStation Data Window.
 To display the Data Window from a TradeStation price chart, go to the View menu in TradeStation and select Data Window.
 To save the price data to a text file, click the disk icon on the data window, or, for TS 2000i, right-click and select "Send to File".
 In the Save-As dialog, select a file, then click the Save button.
 This will save the price data for the chart window to the text file you've selected.
 In MultiCharts, select "Export Data" from the File menu to save the chart data to a text file.
 In MetaTrader 4, go to the Tools menu and select History Center.
 Select the symbol from the list at left and click the Export button.
+In NinjaTrader, use the Export tab on the Historical Data Manager window.
+For AmiBroker, the price data should be exported to a text file using the software provided by your data vendor.